On a generalised form of subjective probability: Strength of a distribution function

 {\bf Definition 9: An even-similarity distribution function}

-If $F_X(x)$ is the distribution function of a random variable $X$ then, for a given reference set of events $R$ that satisfies the assumptions of Definition~3 or Definition~4 depending respectively on whether $X$ is a continuous or a discrete variable, the function $F_X(x)$ will be defined as being an even-similarity distribution function at the resolution level $\lambda$, if the minimum similarity $\uline{S}_{ F}$ is equal to the maximum similarity $\oline{S}_{ F}$ according to the notation used in equation~(\ref{equ4}).
+For a given discrete or continuous reference set of events $R$, we will define the distribution function $F_X(x)$ of the random variable $X$ as being an even-similarity distribution function at the resolution level $\lambda$, if the minimum similarity $\uline{S}_{ F}$ is equal to the maximum similarity $\oline{S}_{ F}$, where the definitions of these similarities are as given in equation~(\ref{equ4}), and where the assumptions underlying this equation correspond to Definition~5 if the variable $X$ is continuous or to Definition~6 if this variable is discrete.

 A continuous measure of external strength could now be defined in the following way.

 {\bf Definition 10: Proposed continuous measure of external strength}